Loading...

 Arizona has some of the strongest HOA homeowner protections in the country, governed primarily by Title 33, Chapter 16 of the Arizona Revised Statutes — the Planned Communities Law.
 The 2024-2025 legislative sessions brought major reforms: HB 2648 (2024) established critical distinctions between assessment liens and fine liens (fines are NOT foreclosable as assessment liens), and SB 1494 (2025) raised the planned community foreclosure threshold to $10,000 or 18 months delinquent — the highest in the nation.

-Arizona's advantage over most other states is clear: Under ARS §33-1803, you cannot be fined without notice and an opportunity to be heard, period.
-Arizona law makes a hearing MANDATORY before any fine takes effect.
+Arizona's advantage over most other states is clear: Under ARS §33-1803, you cannot be fined without notice and an opportunity to be heard, and you have the statutory right to petition for a hearing before the Arizona Department of Real Estate (ARS §33-1803(E)).
 While Arizona has no statewide fine cap, all fines must be "reasonable," and combined with the nation's highest foreclosure threshold, Arizona offers exceptional protections for homeowners facing violation disputes.

-This guide covers everything you need to know about Arizona HOA law: how to leverage your mandatory hearing rights, the reasonableness standard for fines, foreclosure protections under SB 1494, and how to challenge unfair violations before the Arizona Department of Real Estate (ADRE).
+This guide covers everything you need to know about Arizona HOA law: how to leverage your right to notice and an opportunity to be heard, the reasonableness standard for fines, foreclosure protections under SB 1494, and how to challenge unfair violations before the Arizona Department of Real Estate (ADRE).

-Arizona does not have a statutory dollar cap on HOA fines.
+Read the full Arizona dispute guide →Arizona does not have a statutory dollar cap on HOA fines.
 However, under ARS §33-1803, all fines must be "reasonable."
 This means fines must be proportionate to the violation, consistent with how similar violations are treated, and not punitive.
-You can challenge any unreasonable fine at your mandatory hearing or file a complaint with the ADRE.
+You can challenge any unreasonable fine through your opportunity to be heard or by petitioning the ADRE.
 The lack of a hard cap makes the reasonableness argument your primary defense against excessive fines.

 Under ARS §33-1803, you have 21 calendar days from the date of the notice to provide a written response via certified mail.
 Once your HOA receives your response, they must reply within 10 business days with a written explanation including the specific community document provision violated and the date of the violation.
 The HOA cannot proceed with additional enforcement action until they have provided you this information.